RUBENEMILIO100/Big_Data/README.md

                                                 NOMBRE DEL MAESTRO (A):
                                          Dr. Jose Christian Romero Hernandez
 # Practices, Unit 1.
-// Assessment 1/Practice 1 // Diaz Martinez Ruben Emilio # 15210791
-// Flores Acosta Alfreso # 152103
-//1.
-Develop an algorithm in scala that calculates the radius of a circle

-val c = 6

-var radius = c/(2*3.1416)

     Develop an algorithm in scala that calculates the radius of a circle.
     Develop an algorithm in scala that tells me if a number is a prime number.